 LABEL DESCRIPTION GVRP GVRP (GARP VLAN Registration Protocol) is a registration protocol that defines a way for switches to register necessary VLAN members on ports across the network.
 Select this check box to permit VLAN groups beyond the local switch.
-Port Isolation Port Isolation allows each port (1 to 26) to communicate only with the CPU management port but not communicate with each other.
-All incoming ports are selected while only the CPU outgoing port is selected.
-This option is the most limiting but also the most secure.

-LABEL DESCRIPTION Ingress Check Select this check box to activate ingress filtering on the switch.
+Port Isolation Port Isolation isolates ports on the same VLAN (802.1q).
+'This option is the most limiting but also the most secure.
+Ingress Check Select this check box to activate ingress filtering on the switch.
 Clear this check box to disable ingress filtering the switch.
 Port This field displays the port number.
 PVID Enter a number between 1 and 4094 as the port VLAN ID.
 GVRP Select this check box to allow GVRP on this port.
-Acceptable Frame Type Specify the type of frames allowed on a port.
-Choices are All and Tag Only .
-Select All from the drop-down list box to accept all untagged or tagged frames on this port.
+Acceptable Frame Specify the type of frames allowed on a port.
+Choices are All and Tag Only. Туре Select All from the drop-down list box to accept all untagged or tagged frames on this port.
 This is the default setting.
 Select Tag Only to accept only tagged frames on this port.
 All untagged frames will be dropped.
 VLAN Trunking Enable VLAN Trunking on ports connected to other switches or routers (but not ports directly connected to end users) to allow frames belonging to unknown VLAN groups to pass through the switch.

+LABEL DESCRIPTION

-Apply Click Apply to save the changes Cancel Click Cancel to start configuring the screen again.
+Apply Click Apply to save the changes

+Cancel Click Cancel to start configuring the screen again.